CycleBees/CycleBeesv2.1/projectDes.md

     2. User POV:

-        User’s App will have a card slide thing at the top that will show all the promotional cards published by the admin
+        User's App will have a card slide thing at the top that will show all the promotional cards published by the admin